Yellow Cloth Shoal

 Landscape on Banknote CNY 20

-It is said that the beauty of Li River lies in its inverted reflections and the most charming reflection is the one at Yellow Cloth Shoal.
-That might because of seven elegant peaks standing on both sides of the shoal.
+It is said that the beauty of the Li River lies in its reflections and the most charming reflection is the one at the Yellow Cloth Shoal.
+That might be because of seven elegant peaks standing on both sides of the shoal.
 They are named 'Seven Fairy Maidens Descending to the World'.
-Legend goes that the seven fairy maidens traveled to Li River and were deeply attracted by the unique scenery.
+Legend has it that the seven fairy maidens traveled to the Li River and were deeply attracted by the unique scenery.
 They lingered with no thought of leaving, even though the annoyed Jade Emperor ordered them to return to Heaven.
-However, they preferred to turn themselves into mountain peaks and stay in Guilin for ever than to obey the order.
+However, they preferred to turn themselves into mountain peaks and stay in Guilin for ever rather than obeying the order.

-On a sunny day, these seven fairy maidens show visitors their true appearances.
-The reflections of the seven peaks are so vivid that you may not tell the real peaks by the river from the reflections in the water.
-You will have the feeling that you are sailing on the top of the peaks.
-Early back to the Qing Dynasty (1644 – 1911 AD), a poet Yuan Mu wrote the following poem to express his astonishment when he saw this stunning scenery: what on the water looks just like real hill tops, but if it is true, then how come there is a boat sailing on it?
-You are suggested to come here to see sunrise or sunset, which will be very different from the one you have seen from the mountain top.
-When the setting sun beams down on calm water, the surface is shining with dim reflections on it, looking like a wash painting created by nature.
+On a sunny day these seven fairy maidens show visitors their true appearance.
+The reflections of the seven peaks are so vivid that you may not be able to tell the real peaks by the river from the reflections in the water.
+You will have the feeling that you are sailing on top of the peaks.
+Early in the Qing Dynasty (1644 – 1911 AD), the poet Yuan Mu wrote the following poem to express his astonishment when he saw this stunning scenery: ‘What’s on the water looks just like real hill tops, but if it is true, then how come there is a boat sailing on it?’
+We suggest that you come here to see the sunrise or sunset, which will be very different from the one you have seen from the mountain top.
+When the setting sun shines on calm water, the surface shows dim reflections, looking like a wash painting created by nature.

-With alluring sceneries, the shoal is always beloved by painters and photographers.
-It is said that the earliest picture of the reflections we can see now is the one took by a western photographer at the beginning of the twentieth century.
-During the past century, millions of pictures have been taken.
-People even joke that the films used to take picture of this scenery is as long as Li River.
+With its alluring views, the shoal has always been beloved by painters and photographers.
+It is said that the earliest picture of the reflections we can see now is the one taken by a western photographer at the beginning of the twentieth century.
+During the past century millions of pictures have been taken.
+People even joke that the films used to take pictures of this view is as long as the Li River.

-Early morning around five o'clock and a higher place will make a better photo.
-And if you want to shoot the sunrise, you’d better visit between May and October.
-To get a good shot of the first light of the day, a number of photography enthusiasts get up early before the break of dawn and wait to seize the right moment.
-But it is worthwhile because the beautiful landscape never disappoints you.
+Early morning around five o'clock and a higher place will make a better photo, and if you want to shoot the sunrise, you had better visit between May and October.
+To get a good shot of the first light of the day a number of photography enthusiasts get up early before the break of dawn and wait to seize the right moment.
+But it is worthwhile because the beautiful landscape will never disappoint you.

 How to Go to Yellow Cloth Shoal

-Or you can take a bus from Guilin General Bus Station to Yangdi Dock first, and then hire a bamboo raft to Xingping Town, which costs CNY216 for an adult and around CNY40 for a child below 4.3 feet (1.3m).
+Or you can take a bus from Guilin general bus station to Yangdi dock first, and then hire a bamboo raft to Xingping Town, which costs CNY216 for an adult and around CNY40 for a child under 1.3m (4.3 feet).
 You can go ashore to take pictures of the shoal and then continue your journey.

-From Yangshuo: A bus from Yangshuo Bus Station to Xingping Town takes 40 minutes.
-Walk to the Xingping Dock to rent a bamboo raft to go upstream to the shoal or hike the whole way within one hour.
+From Yangshuo: A bus from Yangshuo bus station to Xingping Town takes 40 minutes.
+Walk to the Xingping dock to rent a bamboo raft to go upstream to the shoal or hike the whole way in one hour.